quicsharp/quicsharp/README.md

 **This project is a partial implementation of the [IETF QUIC Transport draft v23](https://datatracker.ietf.org/doc/draft-ietf-quic-transport/23/).**

-It is an experimental school project.
+It is an experimental project.
 Due to time constraints, some parts of the implementation don't perfectly match the draft.
 Others, like QUIC-TLS, are completely ommitted.
 It is not actively maintained.

 ## Demo